How do we change the system and Rank the Vote in DC?

 Although we have diversity in our Council, we’ve never elected a Latino/a Councilmember, despite making up 11% of our population.
 And there are currently no LGBTQ+ Councilmembers.
 This is not to say that with ranked voting, we’d suddenly have a perfectly representative Council.
 But ranking the vote allows people to prioritize electing candidates who best represent their communities, while still being able to put their back-up choices for more “electable” candidates who would also do a good job representing them.

-What is the data that says this will reduce negative campaigning and dissolve toxicity in politics?
+What is the data that says this will reduce negative and toxic campaigning?

 Candidates are less incentivized to attack each other, and encouraged to say, “We agree about these issues!
 If you like that other candidate, you should rank me second.”

-Will the DC Board of Elections (BOE) be able to pull this off?
+Will the Board of Elections be able to pull this off?

 We will continue to learn best practices and education guidelines developed in other diverse cities like New York City, Santa Fe, Oakland, Minneapolis, Takoma Park, and Eastpointe, MI.

-Will ranking the vote cost more than our current system for the Board of Elections?
+Will ranking cost more than our current system?

 No!
 Our current voting technology in DC (The DS200 and ExpressVote from Election Systems and Software) is ranked voting compatible.
 It’s possible DC will need a software upgrade, but that is simple enough to get from the voting system vendor.
 There are multiple different software options that can perform this function, some available for free (the Ranked Choice Voting Resource Center) and some for a fee.
 This equipment has been used for RCV elections across the country - in Maine and Minneapolis and in many other cities.
 New York City will be using the same exact equipment as DC to run their RCV elections this year.